 Gaza’s Ark relies fully on donations from individuals and NGOs from all over the world.
 We do not accept any funds from governments.
 We believe that people like you can make a difference.
 Our joint effort can make that happen.
 You can be part of it in a very concrete way.

 Building a boat is very complex and has many different components.
-We will start with purchasing a fishing boat in Gaza that will then be refurbished for sailing on the high seas.
-Our Palestinian partners in Gaza have helped us to locate a boat and we are very close to purchasing and insuring one.
+We have now purchased a fishing boat in Gaza and we have initiated works to refurbish it for sailing on the high seas.

-We are ready to make a down payment on the boat and start rebuilding it right away, as we raise the rest of the money to pay it in full.
+We have made a down payment on the boat and we still need to raise the rest of the money to complete the payment and the rebuilding work.

-We need your help now in the purchase of the boat.
+We need your help now in the completion of Gaza's Ark.

-You can buy as many units of Gaza’s Ark shares as you would like (in multiples of $50) and we will apply your contribution directly towards the purchase of the boat.
+- You can buy as many units of Gaza’s Ark shares as you would like (in multiples of $50) and we will apply your contribution directly towards the cost of the boat.